kevreth/SpoonFeeder/README.md

 `docker run -d -p 9000:9000 --name spoonfeeder-run spoonfeeder`

+or run the below to see updates everytime you make changes `docker run -d -p 9000:9000 --name spoonfeeder-run -v $(pwd):/app spoonfeeder`

 Navigating to http://localhost:9000 should display Spoonfeeder.

 ### Run a shell in the container